JudeAlquiza/twitter-sample-stream/README.md

 ## Local Development Setup
 ### Twitter Stream Listener
 #### Configuration
-The Twitter Stream Listener solution file is located at core/TwitterStreamListener
+The Twitter Stream Listener solution file is located in this folder core/TwitterStreamListener

 Local configuration uses secret manager, run the following command from the directory where the Listener project file is:
 ```